arangodb/docs-hugo/site/content/3.12/operations/administration/user-management/_index.md

 menuTitle: User Management
 weight: 30
 description: >-
-  User management is possible in the web interface and in arangosh while logged on to the _system database.
+  User management is possible in the web interface and in _arangosh_ in the contect of the `_system` database
 archetype: chapter
 ---
 Authentication needs to be enabled on the server in order to employ user